 Currently, I am working on three main projects.
 First, through my dissertation research work, I investigate how social status affects emotional contagion and use my findings to produce actionable recommendations for how groups and organizations can prevent the spread of harmful emotions.
 In a second project, I am researching the cognitive mechanisms undergirding clickbait to understand what produces motivation for engaging with clickbait and the variation in judgements after consuming clickbait.
-In my third project, I am researching whether and how one’s race and gender impacts whether his or her reports of workplace misconduct is perceived as credible.
+In my third project, I am researching whether and how one’s race and gender impacts whether his or her reports of workplace misconduct are perceived as credible.

 I taught Introduction to Social Psychology at the University of Notre Dame, and I assisted with courses on the Sociology of Mental Health, the Sociology of Work, and Social Psychology.
 My published research appears in the Journal of Social and Personal Relationships, Advances in Group Processes, and a book entitled Identities in Everyday Life, and my non-academic publications appear in Influence Magazine.
 I have presented my research to a variety of academic and non-academic audiences, and I have a knack from translating complex social science findings into actionable insights.

 Emotional Contagion in Status Hierarchies

 We know that emotions spread, but it is unclear who in a group is most likely to be a carrier or catcher of contagion.
 In my dissertation, I investigate whether some emotions are more contagious than others, depending on the relative status of the person emitting the emotion.
 I also investigate how specific emotions–happiness, sadness, and anger–might matter in this process.
 When this work is complete, I can use it to help organizations guard against toxic emotion environments, particularly in team-based task groups such as with EMTs, pilots and police officers.

 You can read more about this work in an interview.

 Clickbait and Cognitive Processes